aphrc-dswb/dswb-open-science-capacity-wg/ways-of-working/discord-start-guide.md

 # Quick Start Guide for Discord

-Welcome to the community Discord group: a place for you to network, collaborate, exchanges resources and share ideas with others in the community.
+Welcome to the community Discord group: a place for you to network, collaborate, exchange resources and share ideas with others in the community.

-**Table of content**
+**Table of Content**

 1. [Setting up your account](#setting-up-your-account)
 2. [Notification settings](#channel-notification-settings)